LoveGame: Chart performance

 In Australia, the song debuted at number 92 on the ARIA Charts, and then moved up the charts to number 41 the next week.
 On the issue dated May 11, 2009, the song peaked at number four, becoming Gaga's third top five single there.
-"LoveGame" was certified platinum by the Australian Recording Industry Association (ARIA) for shipment of 70,000 copies of the single.
+"LoveGame" was certified quadruple platinum by the Australian Recording Industry Association (ARIA) for shipment of 280,000 copies of the single.
 In New Zealand, the song debuted at number 36 and moved up to a peak of number 12.
-The Recorded Music NZ (RMNZ) certified it gold for shipment of 7,500 copies of the single.
+The Recorded Music NZ (RMNZ) certified it platinum for shipment of 30,000 copies of the single.
 On the issue dated March 6, 2009, the song entered the Irish Singles Chart at number 49 and peaked at number 30, after eight weeks on the chart.
 It also debuted at number 19 in Finland and has since moved to a peak of number 12.

 In early 2009, the song charted on the UK Singles Chart and peaked at number 89 based on downloads only.
 It re-entered the chart at number 64 after the release of the single was announced, and peaked at 19, becoming her lowest-charting single in the UK at that time.
-The British Phonographic Industry (BPI) certified it gold, for sales and streams of 400,000 units.
+The British Phonographic Industry (BPI) certified it platinum, for sales and streams of 600,000 units.
 In the Netherlands the song debuted at number 28 and has peaked at number five.
-The song debuted at number six in France and moved to its peak of number five the next week.
+The song debuted at number six in France and moved to its peak of number five the next week, becoming Gaga's second top five after Poker Face, who peaked atop two months earlier.
 It debuted at numbers 19 and 38 on the Belgian Ultratop Flanders and Wallonia charts respectively.
 In Flanders it has reached a peak of six, while in Wallonia it moved to a peak of five.
 "LoveGame" also reached a peak of number seven on the Billboard European Hot 100 Singles chart.